 Historical Summary: (for more detail, read the Nickerson article under Archives)

 In 1951, Native Americans faced discrimination, were widely regarded as second-class citizens, and unwelcome in towns near their reservations.
 Local merchants in Sheridan deterred Native people with signage, such as “No Indians served here” and “No Indians or Dogs Allowed.”

 This reality was shattered when Lucy Yellowmule, a member of the Crow tribe, was selected Queen of the Sheridan WYO Rodeo, the first time a Native American won that contest.

-Between 1953 and 1984, a coalition formed between churches, business leaders, and local families with Native leadership to create an annual three-day event to build awareness between races, known as All-American Indian Days.
+Between 1953 and 1984, a coalition formed between churches, business leaders, and local families, and with Native leadership, to create an annual three-day event to build awareness between races, known as All-American Indian Days.
 Its goals were the honoring and promotion of Indian culture, encouraging better race relations, addressing injustices and fostering egalitarian ideals.
-The Freedom Foundation recognized Sheridan, Wyoming, for its efforts to eliminate racial discrimination.
+The Freedom Foundation recognized Sheridan, Wyoming for its efforts to eliminate racial discrimination.
 And later in 1958, Sheridan was awarded another national award as an All American City for its efforts in eliminating racial discrimination.